oracle-livelabs/database/kubernetes-for-oracledbas/setup-iam/setup-iam.md

 This lab assumes you have:

-* An Oracle Cloud Paid Account
+* An Oracle Cloud Paid or Free-Tier Account
 * You have completed:
     * Get Started

 ## Task 1: Open the Cloud Shell